Gestational diabetes in Pregnancy: What You Need to Know!

 by | Sep 11, 2014 | Diabetes, Health, Women's Health | 0 comments

-How is GD caused?
+How is gestational diabetes caused?

 Gestational diabetes generally resolves once the baby is born.
-Based on different studies, the chances of developing GD in a second pregnancy incidental to first pregnancy are between 30 and 84%.
+Based on different studies, the chances of developing GD in a second pregnancy incidental to the first pregnancy are between 30 and 84%.
 A second pregnancy within 1 year of the previous pregnancy has a high rate of recurrence.
-GD also increases the risk of having an unnecessary caesarean episode.
+GD also increases the risk of having an unnecessary cesarean episode.

-How GD affects infants?
+How does GD affect infants?

-Classical risk factors for developing gestational diabetes are:
+Risk factors for developing gestational diabetes are:

-• Being obese increases the risk of GD
+5. Being obese increases the risk of GD

 What are the symptoms of GD?

 Gestational diabetes is most commonly diagnosed by screening during pregnancy.
-Typically, women with GD may demonstrate increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections and blurred vision.
+Typically, women with GD may demonstrate increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections, and blurred vision.

-Tests for GD
+Tests for GD screening

-• First stage glucose tolerance testing – for the first time the test is performed between 24–28 weeks.
+• First stage glucose tolerance testing – for the first time, the test is performed between 24–28 weeks.
 You’ll drink a solution containing 50 grams of glucose.
 Your blood sugar level after an hour will be measured.
 A blood sugar level below 130 to 140 milligrams per deciliter (mg/dL) is usually considered normal.
-80% of women with GD will be detected
+80% of women with GD will be detected.

-Urinary glucose testing
+• Urinary glucose testing

 • Food plan – Weight gain is another factor that contributes to gestational diabetes.
-Eating the right kinds of food in healthy portion is very important.
-There is no ideal diet tailored for pregnant moms, therefore you should consult a registered dietitian or a diabetes educator to create a meal plan based on your current weight, pregnancy weight gain goals, blood sugar level, exercise habits, food preferences and budget.
-A strategic food plan coupled with a goal of ceasing the elevation of blood glucose level includes foods that are high in nutrition and fiber and low in fat and calories.
-They involve fruits, vegetables, whole grains.
-The diet should offer calories, typically 2,000 – 2,500 kcal with the exclusion of simple carbohydrates.
-Since insulin resistance is highest during mornings, breakfast carbohydrates need to taken in limited quantity.
+Eating the right kinds of food in healthy portions is very important.
+There is no ideal diet for pregnant moms; therefore, you should consult a registered dietitian or a diabetes educator to create a meal plan based on your current weight, pregnancy weight gain goals, blood sugar level, exercise habits, food preferences, and budget.

-• Exercise – Regular less stressful physical exercise is advised.
+• Exercise – Regular, less stressful physical exercise is advised.
 Exercise lowers your blood sugar by stimulating your body to move glucose into your cells, where it’s used for energy.
 The choice of vigorous or light exercise depends on your current status.

 Medication